Run an execution client

 1. Install execution client

-Select an execution client and install it, configuring it such that that WebSockets are enabled and a JWT secret file is created.
+Select an execution client and install it, configuring it such that that the authenticated JSON-RPC interface is enabled and a JWT secret file is created.

 In parallel to